Bluetongue: updates for Lincolnshire

 Bluetongue virus.
 Latest update. www.gov.uk/bluetongue

-Temporary control zones are in place after cases of bluetongue have been identified in and around Lincolnshire.
+A temporary control zone is in place across all of Lincolnshire after cases of bluetongue have been identified in and around the county.

 What is bluetongue?